sanvatsarkaranuj/Fall25GuitarHero/README.md

 #### `songPlayer.vhd` - Automatic Song Playback
-This module was created from scratc enable automatic song mode plays a 256-step song pattern.
+This module was created from scratch to enable automatic song mode and play a 256-step song pattern.

 ```vhdl
 -- Song patterns stored as 256-bit constants